The Ultimate Guide to Iceland's Golden Circle

 Photo from Wikimedia, Creative Commons, by Qasmed.
 No edits were made.

 Skalholt is a remarkable historical town in Iceland.
 It was one of the seats of Iceland's two bishops from 1056 and remained so until the 19th century.
-To put that in context, the bishop of Iceland was the most powerful position in the country when Iceland was ruled by foreign kingdoms in Scandinavia.
+To put that in context, the bishop of Iceland was in the most powerful position in the country when Iceland was ruled by foreign kingdoms in Scandinavia.
 The position of bishop far exceeded just attending to religious matters.
-Therefore Skalholt was a very important seat of power for centuries in Iceland.
+Therefore, Skalholt was a very important seat of power in Iceland for centuries.

 By the year 1200, it was considered Iceland's first town, with a population of 120 people.
 Skalholt was also the site of Iceland's first school, established in the 12th century.
-Today it has an ordained bishop and hosts many cultural events.
+Today, it has an ordained bishop who hosts many cultural events.

 You can find Skalholt on Route 31, just off Route 35, from the Geyser geothermal area to Reykjavik.
 If you are driving through Skalholt, its cathedral alone is worth a stop.